py-mine/mcproto/docs/contributing/guides/great-commits.md

     over the `git log`, or `git blame`.

-    It explains the purpose of a commit message and it's structure, goes over the importance of making commits "atomic" and the practice of partial staging, mentions why and how to avoid making a lot of fixing commits, describes force pushing after modifying the git history, alongside it's downsides and finally, it explains why these practices are worth following and how they make the developer's life easier.
+    It explains the purpose of a commit message and it's structure, goes over the importance of making commits "atomic" and the practice of partial staging.
+Additionally, it also mentions why and how to avoid making a lot of fixing commits, describes the practice of force pushing, alongside it's downsides and finally, it explains why these practices are worth following and how they make the developer's life easier.

 A well-structured git log is crucial for a project's maintainability, providing insight into changes as a reference for